Grantee: Board of Regents of the University System of Georgia

 The program is structured to provide intermediary markers of achievement, awarding the student a certificate credential within the first year, awarding an associate’s degree before the end of year two, and awarding the bachelor’s degree upon completion.
 This staged method reinforces motivation to progress, increases marketability should a student leave, and increases ease of return and timely graduation should a stop-out occur.
 The learning experiences are designed to match this staged approach: first build knowledge, then integrate knowledge from various fields, then apply that knowledge through real-world experiences, and finally teach and lead others.

-Three learning modalities are employed to balance cost and to support and retain the target student population:
+Four learning modalities are employed to balance cost and to support and retain the target student population:

 - asynchronous short-session on-line courses,

-- self-paced on-line modules and portfolio opportunities to provide individualized student learning.
+- portfolio opportunities tomprovide individualized student learning

 - Profile: This at-a-glance document summarizes the key features of this grantee’s breakthrough model through graphics and quick facts.
 It offers important information about the instructional and financial models, student demographics, hardware and software choices, and contact info. http://net.educause.edu/ir/library/pdf/NG1223.pdf